Middlesex County Child Custody and Support

 In many cases, you can estimate what the court is likely to order by completing either a shared parenting or solo parenting worksheet.
 Among other things, the guidelines factor in combined net income, which is made up of parents' gross incomes minus any allowable deductions.
 Included in gross incomes are wages, self-employment income, bonuses, rent, commissions, pensions, and workers' compensation benefits.
 Deductions include income tax, mandatory retirement contributions, court-ordered support paid for children from other relationships or a former spouse, and mandatory union dues.

 When one parent is considered to have sole custody, that parent will receive a higher percentage of available income.
 The court will presume that he or she will pay more of the direct costs of child rearing and will have higher expenses for housing and food, which the child shares.
 However, a non-custodial parent is able to ask for a partial reduction of support if there are times during which he or she has more custody during holiday or vacation periods.
+A child custody lawyer in Middlesex County can further discuss the impact of custody on support.

 Support is calculated differently in what is known as a "shared parenting arrangement."
 In shared parenting arrangements, one parent may be considered the parent of primary residence, but time may be equal or mostly equal between parents.
 For purposes of child support, shared parenting includes any arrangement in which a non-custodial parent has between 28% and 50% of the total annual overnights with a child.